owntracks/recorder/README.md

 `--geokey` sets the Google API key for reverse geo lookups.
 If you do more than 2500 (currently) reverse-geo requests per day, you'll need an API key for Google's geocoding service.
 Specify that here.

+`--debug` enables a bit of additional debugging on stderr.

 ## The HTTP server